Try WBHA, or writing by hanging around

 Observational research is the most overlooked reporting tool there is.
 Which is a shame.
 Because firsthand observation gives your copy color and insight that you can’t get any other way.

-Through description, you show your readers what they don’t ordinarily see, make them feel what they don’t normally feel.
-Description:
+Through observational research, you show your readers what they don’t ordinarily see, make them feel what they don’t normally feel.
+Observational research: